 Here are some groups we recommend to get started

-A safe place for self discovery by processing, developing self-advocacy skills, and learning how to cope with identity related stressors.
+A safe place for identity exploration through group processing, developing self-advocacy skills, and learning how to cope with identity related stressors.
+For adults approximately 18 years and up.

 Location: Cherry Hill Counseling via Zoom